lemtronix/ChirpUI/README.md

 Make sure you have a Java JRE installed and either:

 Option 1: Double click on the .JAR file

-Option 2: Otherwise type `java -jar ChirpGui.jar` to execute
+Option 2: Otherwise type `java -jar ChirpGui.jar` at the command line to execute